Most cases of period pain can be treated at home. You can buy a number of painkillers over the counter to help manage your pain.

-- Exercise: although you may not want to exercise while you are having a painful period, keeping active can help to reduce pain.
-Try some gentle swimming, walking or cycling.
+- exercise – although you may not want to exercise while you're having a painful period, keeping active can help to reduce pain; try some gentle swimming, walking or cycling

-- Transcutaneous electronic nerve stimulation (TENS): a TENS machine works by releasing small electrical impulses that stimulate the nerves in your pelvic area, helping to block pain.
-The impulses are released through sticky pads (electrodes) that are placed on your skin.
-TENS machines are widely available from pharmacies and can be used at home.
-Read more about TENS.
+- transcutaneous electronic nerve stimulation (TENS) – a TENS machine works by releasing small electrical impulses through sticky pads, placed on your skin, that stimulate the nerves in your pelvic area and help to block pain; TENS machines are widely available from pharmacies and can be used at home

 Period pain caused by a medical condition